dp-os/gez/examples/docs/src/en/guide/essentials/module-link.md

 ### Development Environment Configuration
 - **Dependency Management**
-  - Use Workspace or Link method to install dependencies
+  - Use Workspace or Link method for dependency installation
-  - Manage dependency versions uniformly
+  - Unified management of dependency versions
   - Avoid duplicate installation of the same dependencies

 - **Development Experience**